Ska-ba-quay Tesson: Work

-Tesson's work, a yarn bag (c.
-1900), in the collection of the National Museum of the American Indian in New York was attributed specifically to her, rather than to her tribal affiliation in 2010.
 Her textile work consisted of twined storage bags that had a tapestry-like appearance.
 Her work was based on traditional methods of weaving using nettle fiber and buffalo wool, but also incorporated new designs.
-Tesson also made bags using buckskin and porcupine quills.
+Her style included colorful bands and repeating images of Meskwaki figures, including men and horses.
+Tesson also made bags using buckskin, porcupine quills, and nettle fibers.
+Later, she incorporated wool yarns and cotton string when these materials became more accessible and affordable.